AnnieMahajan454/ML-For-Robotics/README.md

 This experiment compares multiple classification approaches including k-Nearest Neighbors and Logistic Regression.
 It introduces model evaluation beyond accuracy through ROC curves and AUC metrics to assess classifier discrimination capability.
 The lab strengthens understanding of distance-based learning, probabilistic classification, and threshold-independent evaluation techniques.

+## Lab 7 – Single Layer & Multi-Layer Perceptrons (SLP/MLP)

+This lab explores neural network fundamentals through the implementation of Single Layer and Multi-Layer Perceptrons.
+It covers perceptron learning for logical gate problems, visualization of decision boundaries, and training of MLP models for nonlinear classification tasks.
+Experiments include activation function comparisons, performance evaluation using real datasets, and analysis of training loss to understand convergence behavior and model capacity.

 ## Repository Structure